 DAY 2 – 4 CALA D’OR – CALA ESMERALDA – CALA PETITA

 Our accommodation was very basic, very central, and very close to the beach, or to the “cala”.
-The pedestrian area is your typical vacation place, full of beach stuff and souvenir stores, and places with loud music and average food, so nothing to be woowed, but the nature area, or the bays were amazing.
+The pedestrian area is your typical vacation place, full of beach stuff and souvenir stores, and places with loud music and average food, so nothing to be woowed, but the nature area, the bays were amazing.
 Cala d’Or or the golden bay, was actually built following the vibe of the sister island Ibiza.
-All white everything, the water was emerald blue/green and in the period in middle of June it was never too crowded.
-We visited few of the bays, but like Cala Esmeralda and Cala Petita the most.
+All white everything.
+The water was emerald blue/green and in the period in middle of June it was never too crowded.
+We visited few of the bays, and I liked Cala Esmeralda and Cala Petita the most.

 The walk along the marina was something we preferred more, so in the nights we took that route.
 And we kind of got the impression, that the restaurants were better on that side.